Skip to the content

 • They can live up to 20 years.

 Red river hogs are quite common throughout their natural habitat, and have proven to withstand habitat change well.
 In fact, they have benefited from a decrease in natural predators because of the aforementioned habitat change.
 Humans are currently the greatest threat to red river hogs; this is one of the most hunted species in their native central Africa.
 Restrictions on hunting would help ensure the continued success of red river hogs throughout Africa.
 For now, they are present in many protected areas throughout their natural range.
-Please join our efforts to secure a future for this endangered species by donating to our conservation fund.
+Please join our efforts to secure a future for this species by donating to our conservation fund.

 Stay Informed!